Video: Which R&D Tax Credit Expense Categories to Apply to Your Startup?

 A lot of our startup clients are now getting big checks in the mail for 50, 100, up to 250 grand back from the IRS, so this is a big deal.

 You’re definitely going to want to check and see if you are eligible for the Research and Development tax credit expense.
-After we’ve determined if a client is eligible for the R&D tax credit expense, we then have to do a study to see what types of expenses we can put into this credit calculation.
+After we’ve determined if a client is eligible for the tax credit, we then have to do a study to see what types of expenses we can put into this credit calculation.
+Accounting for the R&D tax credit is complicated - but the end result is worth the effort!

 There’re four things that you really want to keep in mind, the first of which is wages.
 Those are folks who are on your payroll.
 Chances are they’re the engineers, they’re the folks who are really working on the research and development day-to-day.
 You do have to have special time tracking mechanisms just to make sure that they are working on the new stuff as opposed to just maintaining some of the existing product lines that you may or may not have.